Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 ## Setting up our Auth0 tenant and application

 Head over to https://auth0.com and log in or sign up.
 Select the tenant you want to apply this to or create a new one.

+> I'm on a free plan with my Auth0 tenant.

 I'm not going into details on how to set up a new tenant in Auth0 or what a tenant is exactly.
 If you'd like more information about this, please view Auth0's [Get Started](https://auth0.com/docs/get-started/auth0-overview) documentation.